OUP/HighFive-Employee-Recognition-App/README.md

 create the stack, configure your ssh credentials, and deploy the applications.

-As the Capistrano config deploys both the react front end and the rails api to the same server, it is store in the root of the project/repo.
+As the Capistrano config deploys both the react front end and the rails api to the same server, it is stored in the root of the project/repo.
 You will need to `bundle install` and `cap development deploy` within project/repo root.

 ## Slack Integration Setup